microsoft/FastTrack/tools/SimpleGraph/README.md

 ## Usage

 The SimpleGraph module allows for simple calls to Graph, while providing flexibity to have complex calls as needed.
-Basic examples of the commands available:
+Here are some basic examples of each of the commands available.

+**Before running any of these commands, see the steps in the next section to authenticate and connect to Graph and then import the SimpleGraph module.**

+Get an object/read an API endpoint in Graph with a GET web call.
+In this case, reading a specific user:

 ```PowerShell
 Get-SimpleGraphObject users/you@domain.com
 ```

+Create an object in Graph with a POST web call.
+In this case, creating a simple team:

 ```PowerShell
 $newteam = @{